Explainable Visual Anomaly Detection via Concept Bottleneck Models: Results

-When examining the \textbf{SAG} scenario, where only synthetic anomalies are used during training, we observe contrasting results depending on the category.
-For instance, categories such as bottle, hazelnut and wood achieve a performance that is slightly lower yet still comparable to the Fully supervised setting.
-However, several other categories (capsule, metal nut, etc.) experience a more substantial performance drop.
-These findings suggest that, while SAG is capable of generating visually realistic anomalies, synthetic samples may still diverge from the underlying distributions (and related concepts) observed in real data.
-This discrepancy likely introduces a distribution shift, which can hinder accurate prediction for certain objects and specific types of defects.
-Additional plots provided in the Appendix further support this claim.
+When training exclusively on synthetic anomalies (\textbf{SAG} scenario), performance varies across categories: some (bottle, hazelnut, wood) achieve results comparable to Fully supervised training, while others (capsule, metal nut) experience larger drops, indicating that synthetic samples may not fully capture the real anomaly distributions, introducing a distribution shift.
+Additional plots provided in the Supplementary Material further support this claim.

-Fig.~\ref{fig:copertina} shows the average performance for the \textbf{Weakly(3)} and \textbf{Weakly(3)+SAG} scenarios, confirming the increasing trend in I-AUC when introducing synthetic data augmentation.
-The results for individual categories are reported in the Appendix.
+Fig.~\ref{fig:copertina} shows the average performance for the \textbf{Weakly(3)} and \textbf{Weakly(3)+} \\ \textbf{SAG} scenarios, confirming the increasing trend in I-AUC when introducing synthetic data augmentation.
+The results for individual categories are reported in the Supplementary Material.

-Finally, we can conclude that (i) the \textbf{Fully} \ac{CBM} is the most interpretable and performs best, although it requires labeled anomalous images (in terms of only defect type). (ii) Generated anomalies can be used effectively to augment a dataset composed of only a few real anomalies, thereby heavily reducing the burden of annotating a large dataset.
+Finally, we can conclude that: (i) the \textbf{Fully} \ac{CBM} is the most interpretable and performs best, although it requires labeled anomalous images; (ii) generated anomalies can be used effectively to augment a dataset composed of only a few real anomalies, thereby heavily reducing the burden of annotating a large dataset.
 However, they have limitations when used exclusively as abnormal examples.

+Table~\ref{tab:united_results}~(a) displays the average performance obtained by the \ac{CBM} branch in the Fully Supervised setting across the three considered benchmarks (detailed results for Visa and Real-IAD are available in the Supplementary Material), compared with the I-AUC achieved by PatchCore using WideResNet-50 as a feature extractor.
+Despite having an order of magnitude more parameters, PatchCore obtains a performance comparable, if not slightly lower, to \ourmethod.

+Note that, to the best of our knowledge, no existing VAD methods provide explicit concept-level predictions; therefore, a direct comparison with prior approaches at the concept level is not possible.
+The only methods that aim to enhance interpretability in a related manner are those that require querying a \ac{VLM} at inference time; however, such models are substantially larger ($>$1B parameters) and demanding than our approach ($\sim$3M parameters), rendering a fair and practical comparison infeasible.